-Very few Texas residents are vigilant in regards to their central air conditioning system – what that means is basically, “as long as it runs and is cooling it’s probably working correctly.”
+Very few homeowners are vigilant in regards to their central air conditioning system – what that means is basically, “as long as it runs and is cooling it’s probably working correctly.”
 The truth is that a malfunctioning air-conditioner is essentially a ticking time bomb and letting problems continue to manifest could end up costing $1,000s on what was once a $20-$30 fix.
 Not only are air-conditioning problems potentially costly, they could be dehumidifying the air improperly which could lead to water / mold damage and they aren’t cooling as efficiently as advertised, a huge energy drain.

 So the question arises, how does one be vigilant in regards to their A/C?
 While any number of issues could appear out of the blue, there are some common problems that can be inspected, watched, and proactively fixed to help avoid any serious complications down the line.
 Here are things to look out for:

 A properly functioning HVAC unit should feature a closed system and thus should never ‘be low’ on refrigerant.
 The gas mixture that makes up the refrigerant that flows through an air-conditioner is not a traditional fuel that gets used up.
 Thus, if an air-conditioner does run low on Freon, it should be repaired by a trained HVAC technician instead of just adding more and creating a toxic refrigerant delivery system.

 Being low on refrigerant not only causes the house to be uncomfortable from both cooling and humidity, it is a huge drain on the unit itself because the evaporator coil freezes up.
 Five ways to determine if a system is low on refrigerant include:

 • House taking long to cool down – If you notice the A/C is taking longer to deliver a regular flow of cool air it could be a sign of a system leak.
 Since refrigerant is the material that absorbs the heat, if you notice a warmer house it’s because less of the hotter air is being absorbed.